carlsborg/dust/docs/create_cluster.md

 Optionally there is support to sync a very minimal cluster spec to the cloud.

-The $load command uses troposphere to convert a cluster config of the form below to an AWS cloudformation template, and then uses the cloudformation apis to start the cluster.
+The $cluster create command uses troposphere to convert a cluster config of the form below to an AWS cloudformation template, and then uses the cloudformation apis to start the cluster.

 Firewall/ec2 security groups are configured to: